-GRI Standards General Disclosures References (Reasons for Omission) Environmental Compliance 103-1 Explanation of the material topic and its Boundary Process for Specifying Materiality / GRI Standards Content Index > © Specifying Material GRI Indicators (Topics) GRI 103: Management 103-2 The management approach and its components Organizational Structure for Promoting Sustainability Approach 2016 103-3 Evaluation of the management Recognition about ISO 26000 αρρισατη Promoting Environmental Management GRI 307: Environmental Compliance 2016 307-1 Non-compliance with environmental laws and regulations Not applicable Supplier Environ imental Assessment GRI 103: 103-1 Explanation of the material topic and its Boundary Process for Specifying Materiality / GRI Standards Content Index > Management 103-2 The management approach and its components 103-3 Evaluation of the management approach Organizational Structure for Promoting Sustainability Approach 2016 Recognition about ISO 26000 αρρισατη Sustainability in the Value Chain GRI 308: Supplier 308-1 New suppliers that were screened using environmental criteria Sustainability in the Value Chain Environmental Assessment 2016 [According to Tokio Marine & Nichido's Principle of Transac- tions, we ask suppliers for confirmation of "compliance with laws, regulations and social norms" and "consideration for the environment."
+GRI Standards General Disclosures References (Reasons for Omission) Environmental Compliance GRI 103: 103-1 Explanation of the material topic and its Boundary Eight Material Issues and Four Priority Issues &gt; Process for Specifying Materiality GRI Standards Content Index &gt; Specifying Material GRI Indicators (Topics) Management Approach 103-2 The management approach and its components Organizational Structure for Promoting Sustainability 2016 103-3 Evaluation of the management Recognition about ISO 26000 approach Promoting Environmental Management GRI 307: Environmental Compliance 2016 307-1 Non-compliance with environmental laws and regulations Not applicable Supplier Environ mental Assessment GRI 103: Management Approach 2016 103-1 Explanation of the material topic and its Boundary •Eight Material Issues and Four Priority Issues > Process for Specifying Materiality •GRI Standards Content Index > 103-2 The management approach and its components 103-3 Evaluation of the management Organizational Structure for Promoting Sustainability Recognition about ISO 26000 approach Tokio Marine Group's Governance Initiatives > Sustainability in the Value Chain GRI 308: Supplier 308-1 New suppliers that were screened using environmental criteria Tokio Marine Group's Governance Initiatives > Sustainability in the Value Chain Environmental Assessment 2016 [According to Tokio Marine & Nichido's Principle of Transactions, we ask suppliers for confirmation of "compliance with laws, regulations and social norms" and "consideration for the environment."
 However, the indicators are not disclosed.]
-Employment GRI 103: 103-1 Explanation of the material topic and its Boundary Process for Specifying Materiality / GRI Standards Content Index > Management 103-2 The management approach and its components Organizational Structure for Promoting Sustainability Approach 2016 103-3 Evaluation of the management approach Recognition about ISO 26000 Developing and Utilizing Diverse Human Resources GRI 401: 401-1 New employee hires and employee turnover Sustainability Performance Data > Employment 401-3 Parental leave Sustainability Performance Data > 2016 [Discloses the number of employees using work/life balance related systems]
+Employment GRI 103: Management Approach 2016 103-1 Explanation of the material topic and its Boundary Eight Material Issues and Four Priority Issues &gt; Process for Specifying Materiality GRI Standards Content Index &gt; Specifying Material GRI Indicators (Topics) 103-2 The management approach and its components Organizational Structure for Promoting Sustainability 103-3 Evaluation of the management approach Recognition about ISO 26000 app.oco.
+Tokio Marine Group's Social Initiatives > Promoting the Development and Active Roles of Human Resources > Our Stance on Human Resources